tinosulzer/travis-ci-latex-pdf/README.md

 - The TeX Live install script `texlive_install.sh` including profile `texlive/texlive.profile` (specifies for example the TeX Live scheme)
 - A Travis configuration file
 - Demonstration LaTeX files in `src/`
-- Besides the list of packages that get installed in `texlive_install.sh`, you can see a list of packages in `main.tex` which you can all use with this install.
+- Besides the list of packages that get installed in `texlive_install.sh`, you can see a demonstration list of packages in `main.tex` which you can all use with this install.

 ### Features